codingtraces/potential-broccoli/07_htmtoexcel.md

 ### **Expected Output:**
 - The script will process all `.htm` files inside the `input_htm` folder.
-- It will extract the rule descriptions and formulas, and write them into an Excel file with proper multi-line formatting.
+- It will automatically detect the encoding of each file.
+- The extracted rule descriptions and formulas will be written into an Excel file with proper multi-line formatting.
 - The Excel file will be saved in the `output` folder with the name `formula_report.xlsx`.

 ---